Last Updated: May 21, 2022

 If there are neighborhood traffic issues that have been bothering people, think of some summer newsletter ideas that will report statistics, tout proposed solutions or report what experts and city officials have been saying about your particular problem.
 If better driver behavior is necessary, use your newsletter platform to explain the importance of the issue to others and to appeal for help.

 6. Our sixth category of summer newsletter ideas will seem very familiar to readers of this website.
 So we will be brief, but we will tell you that a cleanup activity is nearly perfect in terms of being able to see results quickly, requiring only a short burst of activity from volunteers, being social media friendly, and being repeatable with an ever-decreasing amount of organizational effort.

-7. Remember summer status updates on private construction projects, public works and utilities projects, street resurfacing, school construction and remodeling, and stores and restaurants that are coming or going.
+7. Remember summer status updates on private construction projects, public works and utilities projects (and detours), street resurfacing, school construction and remodeling, and stores and restaurants that are coming, going, or changing concept.

 8. Because it is home remodeling and re-roofing season also, it's a good time to brief homeowners on when building permits are required, and how to obtain them.
 Do new swimming pools and fences require a permit?
 How about permitting when you are replacing those items?
 What about replacing a bathroom?
 How about building a closet?
 If a homeowner is doing the work himself or herself, how is that different from when you have a contractor?

 Since many contractors will pull the permits for your project, another thing to point out to your readers is whether there are any contractor licensing requirements in your area.